manymusic/stim/index.md

 # ManyMusic-Stim

-We[^1] presents the `ManyMusic-Stim` dataset, an open-access music audio dataset designed for human experiments on musical emotions
+We[^1] presents the `ManyMusic-Stim` dataset, an open-access music audio dataset designed for human experiments on musical emotions.

 ## 🤔 Another music dataset—why?